 Other highlights of the day included a bowl of Dizi stew, beautiful mosques and getting stare-downed by an entire school class.

-After a full day of walking across town and exploring the old Jameh Mosque, I had to try the Iranian national dish Fesenjun, with its special taste from walnut and pomegranate sauce.
+After a full day of walking across town and exploring the old Jameh Mosque, I had a plate of the Iranian national dish Fesenjun, with its special taste from walnut and pomegranate sauce.

 Iranian national dish Fesenjun in Esfahan Fesenjun.
 It tastes better than it looks.

 Then we got half lost in the bazaar area, until we found some sort of religious school with large Khomeini paintings on the wall.
-Deep in the basement we found the worst public toilet ever (a record that would last for only a few days until we reached Jowsam).
+Deep in the basement we found the worst public toilet ever (a record that would last for only a few days).
 That was our cue and we walked back to the waterfront for an sunset walk along Zayandeh River.

 Fire temple Ateshkadeh-ye Esfahan from below Ateshkadeh-ye Esfahan from below.